+This function plays a central role in the metric reconstruction technique.
+If $\Lambda$ is given, to obtain a Lorentzian metric from (\ref{NSF metric}), $\Lambda$ must satisfy a set of PDEs called metricity conditions.
+This is the core of the Null Surface Formulation of General relativity \cite{FKN}, or NSF for short, and it gives a generalization of Cartan's work on third order ODEs and a Lorentzian metric on the solution space \cite{Cartan, Chern}.
+Note that if $\Lambda=0$ we obtain a flat metric and the solution of $\eth^2 Z = 0$ is given by (\ref{flat cut}).

-The geometry of the NC cuts also has a very simple description.
-Using Sachs' theorem one can show that $Z$ satisfies
+$\Lambda$ also has a very simple geometric meaning.
+Using Sachs' theorem one can show that

-with $\sigma^0$ the asymptotic Bondi shear at null infinity and $\sigma_Z$ the asymptotic shear of the future null cone from $x^a$ evaluated at null infinity \cite{BKR}.
-In general $\sigma_Z$ will always be nonvanishing for a non flat spacetime since the Weyl tensor induces shear on the future null cone from any point $x^a$.
+with $\sigma^0$ the asymptotic Bondi shear at null infinity and $\sigma_x$ the asymptotic shear of the future null cone from $x^a$ evaluated at null infinity \cite{BKR}.
+In general $\sigma_x$ will always be non-vanishing for a non flat spacetime since the Weyl tensor induces shear on the future null cone from any point $x^a$.
 It follows from the above equation that a vanishing asymptotic shear does not correspond to a NC cut.
 (As a remark we point out that in the ANK approach one uses a congruence of null geodesics such that the associated asymptotic shear vanishes at null infinity.
-In the ANK approach one complexifies eq. (\ref{NCcuts}) setting $\sigma_x=0$.
-The solution of the so called "good cut equation" yields good cuts at null infinity.)
+One thus sets $\sigma_x=0$ in eq. (\ref{NCcuts}) to obtain the so called "good cut equation".)